 There are a few things you need to consider before buying a weight lifting belt.

 Weight lifting belts also come in either 4-inch or 6-inch sizes.
 This doesn't mean the length of the belt but the width of the middle area of the belt where it supports your back.
-The 6-inch variety provides more support whilst the 4-inch version restrict your movement less.
+The 6-inch variety provides more lumbar support whilst the 4-inch version is less restricting.

 There are also different fastening methods you can choose from.
 Some weight lifting belts use quick release buckles that can be fastened and unfastened with one hand and other belts have heavy duty double-pronged buckles.